RaynerGWH/Parade/README.md

 ---

 ### 🔁 Sequence Diagram
-To help you follow the inner workings of our game, we've included a sequence diagram!
-It shows how the backend classes interact to keep the parade moving smoothly.
+Providing a practical peek into Parade’s processing, a prepared sequence diagram portrays how primary backend parts perform to propel the parade perfectly.

 ---

 ### 🧱 UML Diagram
-We also whipped up a UML diagram to give a clearer picture of our architecture—classes, relationships, inheritance, and more.
+To Present a polished perspective on Parade’s programming—portraying primary classes, proper relationships, primary patterns, and precise inheritance pathways, we prepared a UML Diagram.